lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 These signals control whether the isolated flash partition holding additional manufacturing details can be accessed.
 The isolated partition is both read and writable during the PROD / PROD_END / RMA states.
 In all other states it is inaccessible, except during the TEST_UNLOCKED* states where the partition is write-only.
-This construction allows to write a value to that partitition and keep it secret before advancing into any of the production states.
+This construction allows to write a value to that partition and keep it secret before advancing into any of the production states.

 ## OTP Collateral